jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 **State Ownership and Access Patterns:**
 Clear ownership and access patterns ensure state integrity:
 - **Main Graph Ownership**: Main graph owns all state and controls access
-- **Subgraph Ownership**: Subgraphs own their internal state and conversation context
+- **Modular Component Ownership**: Modular components own their internal state and conversation context
 - **Orchestrator Access**: Orchestrator has access to all state for coordination
 - **Agent Access**: Agents access only their relevant state portions
 - **Validation**: All state access is validated to ensure integrity